Haryana: Opposition corners BJP-JJP govt over farmer issues

 The INLD leader also targeted the government over "rising crime graph" in the state.
 He said the government often talked about its "Beti Bachao, Beti Padhao" campaign, but failed to trace the 13-year-old girl who was allegedly kidnapped from a village in Bawal 496 days ago.

-Meanwhile, senior Congress leader and Tosham MLA Kiran Choudhary, while talking to reporters outside the assembly, said the governor's address was supposed to spell out the government's vision but it only "showed the emptiness in action and deed".
+Senior Congress leader and Tosham MLA Kiran Choudhary, while talking to reporters outside the assembly, said the governor's address was supposed to spell out the government's vision but it only "showed the emptiness in action".
 "The government does not talk about relief from debt for farmers, no price enhancement of crops…," she said.

 She said farmers of Haryana were being blamed for burning stubble but the government had not come out with any concrete solution to address the issue.
 "The government should take remedial steps and frame laws on the use of stubble in some other productive ways," she said.